 Great coaches often have very specific types of clients they’re best suited to working with, given their qualifications and experience.
 As a client, you can seek out a coach who precisely suits your needs, even if they live in a different city – or on the other side of the planet.

-I work exclusively with women who want to lose weight and get strong.
+I work exclusively with both men & women who want to lose weight and get strong.
 If you’re looking for a “quick fix” 90-day challenge, I’m not your coach.
 If you’re looking to compete in a physique competition, I’ll refer you to someone else.
 But if you’re looking to make health & fitness a priority in your life let’s talk!